winitzki/scall/tutorial/programming_dhall.md

 let ContraFilterable = λ(F : Type → Type) → Contrafunctor F //\\ { inflate : ∀(a : Type) → F a → F (Optional a) }
 ```

-Using the `deflate` method from a `Filterable` instance, we may implement a `filter` function like this:
+Using the `deflate` method from a `Filterable` evidence, we may implement a `filter` function like this:
 ```dhall
 let filter
   : ∀(F : Type → Type) → Filterable F → ∀(a : Type) → (a → Bool) → F a → F a